jameswniu/research_doc_extraction_rag_agent/output/report.md

 **Participants:** 60

-**Headline:** Participants remain uneasy about the impact of data removal
+**Headline:** Confidence In Data Removal Remains Fragile

-**Summary:** Participants were 47% satisfied with privacy and security outcomes, while 43% were unsure whether their data was effectively removed and 10% remained driven by fear and ongoing vulnerability.
-Organizations should provide clearer proof of data deletion and ongoing protection to increase participants’ confidence.
+**Summary:** While 47% of participants are satisfied with their privacy and security outcomes, 43% are uncertain whether their data is truly removed and 8% are driven by fear but lack clear solutions.
+Organizations should provide simple, guided data-removal workflows and transparent confirmation of deletion to convert uncertainty and fear into confidence.

 ### Themes

 #### Satisfied with Privacy and Security Outcomes (47%)

-Strong satisfaction emerges among participants who successfully removed personal data, with security concerns like fraud, hacking, and identity theft driving their initial actions.
-Most in this group report feeling relieved, pleased, or very satisfied after taking steps to protect their information.
-Features like making social media private, using data cleansing services, and monitoring for reappearing data rank as effective solutions.
-This segment represents engaged privacy-conscious individuals who could become advocates for data protection tools and premium security services.
+Strong satisfaction exists among participants who successfully removed personal data, with security concerns like fraud, hacking, and identity theft driving their actions.
+Most in this group report feeling relieved, pleased, or very satisfied after taking steps such as locking social media, using data cleansing services, or monitoring their digital footprint.
+Privacy protection outweighs convenience concerns 3:1 for these participants, who specifically mention credit card security, spam reduction, and anonymity as key benefits.
+This segment represents engaged privacy advocates who could become champions for data protection tools and premium security services.

 **Quotes:**

-> "do not leave data all over the place OK"
->
-> - Participant 4434

 > "Because I don't want nobody knowing my identity.
 I felt relieved doing that."
 >